evoldoers/biomake/README.md

 Assume you have two file formats, ".foo" and ".bar", and a `foo2bar` converter.

-Add the following rule to your `Makespec.pro`:
+Add the following rule to your `Makeprog`:

     '%.bar' <-- '%.foo',
         'foo2bar $< > $@'.